ErnieAtLYD/my-nextjs-app/README.md

 # Next.js 14 Template with TypeScript and Tailwind CSS

 This is a modern, feature-rich template for building web applications using Next.js 14, TypeScript, and Tailwind CSS.
+Unlike the usual code base, this project attempts to optimize a workflow where they're coding along with an LLM such as Sonnet but also adding TTD as they go along.I already went through the trouble of stabbing my eyes with a dull spoon dealing with jest working with TypeScript (as a newbie)

 It includes a variety of pre-configured tools and best practices to help you get started quickly and efficiently.

 ## Features